-- Level 1: Inputs are quoted prices in active markets for identical assets or liabilities. - Level 2: Inputs include quoted prices for similar assets or liabilities in active markets, quoted prices for identical or similar assets or liabilities in markets that are not active, and inputs (other than quoted prices) that are observable for the asset or liability, either directly or indirectly. - active, and inputs (other than quoted prices) that are observable for the asset of hability, end - Level 3: Inputs are unobservable for the asset or liability.
+- Level 1: Inputs are quoted prices in active markets for identical assets or liabilities. - Level 2: Inputs include quoted prices for similar assets or liabilities in active markets, quoted prices for identical or similar assets or liabilities in markets that are not active, and inputs (other than quoted prices) that are observable for the asset or liability, either directly or indirectly. - Level 3: Inputs are unobservable for the asset or liability.